Here's All About Gyarah Murti, A Massive & Glistening Black Sculpture In The Heart Of The City

 The massive, glistening black sculpture depicting Gandhi’s iconic Dandi March of 1931 stands proudly in the heart of the city, easily visible on the Sardar Patel Marg, near Willingdon Crescent.
 This poetic sculpture by veteran artist and sculptor Devi Prasad Roy Chowdhury shows ten Indian people following Gandhi on his path-breaking Civil Disobedience protest, hence the name - 'Gyarah Murti'.

-The portraiture of individuals participating in the Dandi March, and a modern rendition of that event in the past, symbolises the righteous anger of the citizenry.
-It is not an idealized piece of sculpture but one that contains great truth about the people who succeeded in overthrowing the mammoth machinery of colonialism.
+The portraiture of individuals participating in the Dandi March and a modern rendition of that event in the past symbolises the righteous anger of the citizenry.
+It is not an idealised piece of sculpture, but one that contains the great truth about the people who succeeded in overthrowing the mammoth machinery of colonialism.

 The individuals in the frame are all arranged in a posture of determined forward movement.
-Gandhi leads them humbly with his head slightly bowed, looking to the ground.
+Gandhi leads them humbly, with his head slightly bowed, looking to the ground.
 The others are pointing towards a distant but approachable destination with hands and eyes.
-The entire piece depicts and celebrates collaboration.
+The entire piece depicts and celebrates the spirit of collaboration.

-The maverick sculptor, with his eye for crucial detail, has represented them all with taut sinews, which shows a tense mood of anticipation and a suppressed exhilaration.
+The maverick sculptor, with his eye for crucial detail, has represented them all with taut sinews, which show a tense mood of anticipation and a suppressed exhilaration.
 Optimism is etched on their faces with hints of smiles.
 The figures are larger than life.
-The aim, clearly, is not a simplistic mimesis but an embellished representation of a nation’s idea of the self.
+The aim, clearly, is not simplistic mimesis, but an embellished representation of a nation’s idea of the self.
 There are no flags here, no marks of nationhood, but only a vast diversity of individuals making their way forward together.

 The prolific artist D.P.
 Roy Chowdhury (1899-1975), has created poetry in stone and on canvas.
 Throughout his life, he remained an artist who is said to have moved with and among the general public, choosing his figures and models from there.